Updated January 7, 2021

 - they have been in close contact—within 6 feet of distance for more than 15 minutes—with someone who has tested positive for COVID-19, or

-- are returning from travel to a state with a high positive test rate and must also follow the university’s travel guidelines.
+- they are returning from travel to a state with a high positive test rate and must also follow the university’s travel guidelines.

 What to Do During Quarantine